liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 user must call the similar FARKLAPACKBAND routine.

-.. c:function:: SUBROUTINE FARKLAPACKBAND(NEQ, MU, ML, IER)
+.. f:subroutine:: FARKLAPACKBAND(NEQ, MU, ML, IER)

    Interfaces with the :c:func:`ARKLapackBand()` function to specify use of the dense banded linear solver.